 - emails or letters you send to us

-- registering for one of our events e.g. retirement events or webinars
+- registering for one of our events e.g. presentations, seminars or webinars

-- participating in research surveys to help us understand you better and improve our products and services
+- participating in research surveys or feedback forms to help us understand you better and improve our products and services

-We may also collect personal information on you from places such as business directories and other commercially or publicly available sources e.g. to check or improve the information we hold (like your address) or to give better contact information if we are unable to contact you directly.
+If you use one of our Financial Advisers, the information we collect and use will most likely have been provided by them on your behalf.
+We may also collect personal information on you from places such as business directories and other commercially or publicly available sources e.g. to verify your identity, to comply with our anti-money laundering and financial crime obligations, check or improve the information we hold (like your address) or to give better contact information if we are unable to contact you directly.

 We take your privacy seriously and we will only ever collect and use information that is personal to you where it is necessary, fair and lawful to do so.
 We will collect and use your information only where:

-- you have given us your permission [consent] to send you information about products and services offered by us, or by other parts of The Beaufort Group and / or selected third parties we have chosen to work with which we believe may be of interest and benefit to you, or;
+- you have given us your permission [consent] to send you information about products and services offered by Talking Finances Ltd and / or selected third parties we have chosen to work with which we believe may be of interest and benefit to you, or;

-- it’s necessary to provide the products or services you have requested e.g. if you wish to take out any of the pensions, investments, mortgages, loans or insurances available
+- it is necessary to perform our contract with you to provide the products or services you have requested e.g. if you wish to take out any of the pensions, investments, mortgages, loans or insurances available

-- it’s necessary for us to meet our legal or regulatory obligations e.g. to send you Annual Review Letters or Statements, tell you about changes to Terms and Conditions or for the detection and prevention of fraud, or;
+- it is necessary for us to meet our legal or regulatory obligations e.g. to send you Annual Review Letters or Statements, tell you about changes to Terms and Conditions or for the detection and prevention of fraud, or;

-- it’s in the legitimate interests of a third party e.g. sharing information with the providers of products or services you have chosen through us
+- it is in the legitimate interests of a third party e.g. sharing information with the providers of products or services you have chosen through us.

 Click here to find out more about the types of lawful basis that we will rely on to process your personal data.

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party or direct marketing communications to you via email.
+We rely on consent as a legal basis for processing your personal data only in relation to sending third party or direct marketing communications to you.
 You have the right to withdraw consent to marketing at any time by contacting us.